luc527/pin3-checkers/README.md

 Projeto Integrador 3, UDESC 6ª fase 2022/2

-## Setting up environment
+## Setting up the environment

 This projects uses JS modules.
 So a http server is needed.
-If you don't have already set up, you can use this options:
+Here are some options:

 ### [NodeJS - Serve](https://www.npmjs.com/package/serve)

-First, you will need NodeJS installed.
-You can follow [this instructions](https://nodejs.org/en/download/package-manager/) on how to install on your device.
+First, you will need to have NodeJS installed.
+You can follow [these instructions](https://nodejs.org/en/download/package-manager/) on how to install it on your device.
-After NodeJS is installed, and set up on your CLI path, simply run:
+After NodeJS is installed and set up on your CLI path, simply run:

 ```bash
 $ npx serve